sboursault/training/presentation/md/isolated-tests.md

 <div class="exercice">
   <p class="">Let's code
   <ul>
-    <li>In the test set-up, create a dedicated user and use it throughout the test
+    <li>In the test setup, create a dedicated user and use it throughout the test
   </ul>
 </div>